Trump Russia announcement catches Boeing off guard; spying an everyday concern for defense contractor

 The U.S. government’s mention of Boeing as a possible target of spying in Seattle caught company executives off guard.
 On Monday, Boeing officials “declined to comment or speculate” on what is behind the U.S. action.

-Still, the everyday working security assumption must be that a superpower wanting to spy on U.S. technology must routinely try to get a look inside Boeing, the nation’s second largest defense contractor.
+Still, the everyday working security assumption must be that a superpower wanting to spy on U.S. technology must routinely try to get a look inside Boeing, the nation’s second-largest defense contractor.

 Boeing has very close commercial contacts with Russia, including large and vital contracts to supply titanium for its commercial jets.
-While it’s possible the Russians may have engaged in commercial espionage, attempting to learn the secrets of Boeing’s more advanced commercial jet technology, there’s been no public hint of that nor does the White House statement suggest that.
+While it’s possible the Russians may have engaged in commercial espionage, attempting to learn the secrets of Boeing’s more advanced commercial jet technology, there’s been no public hint of that, nor does the White House statement suggest that.

 Assuming the concern is military technology, then the focus could be on the Navy’s P-8 anti-submarine hunter, the Air Force KC-46 aerial refueling tanker, and the facilities in Seattle that maintain and upgrade the various AWACS (airborne early warning and control) aircraft developed by Boeing.